BlancheK/BlancheK.github.io/movies-titles.md

 {% include confounder-studios.html %}

 We explored the impact of renowned film directors on movie success : this analysis aims to uncover insights into how distinguished directors contribute to the success of the films they helm.
 Director's reputation and fame can significantly influence a film's success.
 Directors known for their artistic vision, storytelling prowess, or box office track record may attract audiences who have come to associate quality with their work.
-We selected a list of the top 50 influential directors (found on https://thecinemaarchives.com/2020/08/17/the-250-best-directors-of-all-time/) and analyse the influence on the success of the movies helmed by those directors.
+We selected a list of the [top 50 influential directors](https://thecinemaarchives.com/2020/08/17/the-250-best-directors-of-all-time/) and analyse the influence on the success of the movies helmed by those directors.

 {% include confounder-directors.html %}

 {% include confounder-budget.html %}

 The budget of a movie affects its production quality, scale, and marketing efforts.
 A higher budget can allow for top-notch production values, impressive special effects, and extensive promotional campaigns.
-Blockbusters like "Avatar" (2009) with a high budget demonstrated how substantial financial investments can lead to groundbreaking visuals and widespread appeal
+Blockbusters like "Avatar" (2009) with a high budget demonstrated how substantial financial investments can lead to groundbreaking visuals and widespread appeal.

 {% include confounder-genres.html %}